- In this lesson you will learn the following concepts

-- list the projects in which you are taking part in order to dissociate from them (if necessary).
+- list the projects you want to dissociate from (if necessary).

-- Start the SCM administrator: on the "SCM" pane, in the "Repository" group, click "Manage".
+- Start the SCM administrator: on the "SCM" tab, in the "Repository" group, click "Manage".
 All project elements are listed in the administrator.

 Disconnecting from the SCM

-In the rest of this tutorial, we will use the "WD Full Application".
+In the rest of this tutorial, we will use the "WD Full Application" project.
 To simplify the operations, it is recommended to disconnect from the SCM:

-- Open the project description window: on the "Project" pane, in the "Project" group, click "Description".
+- Open the project description window: on the "Project" tab, in the "Project" group, click "Description".

-- In the "SCM" tab, select "No developer groupware and no SCM".
+- In the "SCM" tab, select "No SCM or external manager (GIT)".

 - Validate the project description window.